Sri Nisargadatta Maharaj (1897-1981), Life & Teachings of Bombay's Fiery Sage of Liberating Wisdom

 The physical body is gone, but the powerful spiritual influence of Sri Nisargadatta Maharaj lives on—via the written and taped collections of conversations, via the archived video footage of the sage in his "natural state" of teaching and worshipping and living, via ongoing dream experiences and other subtle-level contacts for those attracted to him, and via the Absolute Presence-Absence—his and our Real Divine Nature.
 This true Self is awakening more and more people to the Being-Awareness-Bliss that Nisargadatta timelessly IS, along with all other authentic sages who have surrendered their limited identity into/as the Absolute Reality.

-May all sentient beings likewise discover this Absolute Identity and allow themselves to be fully awakened and stabilized in this transpersonal Reality, the Parabrahman.
+May all sentient beings likewise discover this Absolute Identity and allow themselves to be fully awakened and stabilized in this supra-personal Reality, the Parabrahman.

 "To be a living being is not the ultimate state; there is something [the Reality] beyond, much more wonderful, which is neither being nor non-being, neither living nor not-living.
 It is a state of Pure Awareness, beyond the limitations of space and time." (—Sri Nisargadatta Maharaj, I Am That, dialogue 30)